-The Norwegian Food Safety Authority is responsible for carrying out the programme.
+The Norwegian Food Safety Authority is responsible for implementing the surveillance programme for Brucella abortus.
 The Norwegian Veterinary Institute is in charge of planning the programme, performing the analyses and reporting the results.
 The samples are collected by inspectors of the Norwegian Food Safety Authority.